reactuate/reactuate/README.md

      Dashboard.js
 ```

-We find this layout very counter-productive comparing to organizing code by domains.
-The above layout
-is only marginally better than organizing directories or packages by entity types.
+We find this layout to be very counter-productive comparing to organizing code by domains.
+It is only marginally better than organizing directories or packages by entity types.
 Consider doing this in Java:

 ```
 com.foo.bar.